tjmckinley/SimBIID/cran-comments.md

 This is a re-submission.
 Many thanks for your feedback.
 In this version I have:

+* Added references in the documentation as suggested, and amended the start of the description field.

+## Resubmission

+This is a re-submission.
+Many thanks for your feedback.
+In this version I have:

 * Updated the references in the documentation as suggested.
 * Expanded acronyms where relevant in the documentation (except if referring specifically to objects with ABCSMC/PMCMC classes).